PYNE-AD/cs207-FinalProject/docs/milestone1.md

 **Note**:  As discussed in the **Data Structures** section below, a single value will be treated as a `numpy` array of size 1 x 1.
 Thus, <u>scalar functions of scalars</u> are treated as scalar functions of 1 x 1 vectors.

-The user instantiates an empty `AutoDiff` object.
-The user will build up their function using elementary functions and this empty `AutoDiff`object.
+After the user instantiates an empty `AutoDiff` object, they will build up their desired function using elementary functions and this empty `AutoDiff`object.

 ```python
 # User instantiates empty AutoDiff objects, the default seed for each variable is 1